 Symptoms often start at night, when we typically sleep with our wrists bent.
 Common symptoms include:

 You can usually tell that the pain you are feeling is carpal tunnel when your wrists, thumb, hands, and fingers hurt but the pinkie finger, and often times the ring finger, does not.

 Left untreated, this condition will lead to weakness and a lack of coordination in the hand, fingers, and thumb.
 This will leave you almost unable to use your hand for everyday tasks, such as writing, holding a fork, or lifting a glass.

 Compression of the median nerve in the wrist can also lead to permanent nerve damage.
 This is why getting treatment for carpal tunnel early is so important!

 If you suffer from carpal tunnel, one of the first things you want to know is how you can get rid of the pain!

 The good news here is that, for most people, carpal tunnel syndrome treatment is easy to find, easy to do, and no surgery is necessary in most cases.
 You should see your chiropractor or other health care professional to rule out any other possible issues, but carpal tunnel is fairly easy to diagnose.
-Juneau residents suffering from the carpal tunnel will be surprised by all the 5-star ratings Better Health Chiropractic & Physical Rehab has received.
+Anchorage residents trust our 5-star rated chiropractors to battle their carpal tunnel.

 Want to know how to get rid of your carpal tunnel symptoms and pain?
 We are here to clue you in on 12 little secrets about doing exactly that.